pohagan72/powerpoint_creator/README.md

-# AI Document to Presentation Converter
+# Create PowerPoint from Documents - Powered by GenAI

-The **AI Document to Presentation Converter** is a web application that allows users to convert their documents (`.docx` and `.pdf`) into professionally styled PowerPoint presentations.
-Leveraging Artificial Intelligence, the app designs a detailed slide outline complete with speaker notes, visual suggestions, and actionable tips, specifically tailored to your chosen tone, audience, and visual style.
+This web app allows users to convert  documents (`.docx` and `.pdf`) into professionally styled PowerPoint presentations.
+Using a highly structured approach prompt, it designs a detailed slide outline complete with speaker notes, visual suggestions, and actionable tips, specifically tailored to the chosen tone, audience, and visual style.

 ---